DianaMoyano1/Data_Cleaning_in_R/README.md

-# Data_Cleaning
+# Data_Cleaning in R
-Coding used to clean a dataset
+R code used to clean a dataset

+Datasets:

+USDA_Macronutrients.csv
+USDA_Micronutrients.csv